mouelhis/adawrplatoon/README.md

 `cd <polyorb_sources>/`<br/>
 `cat polyorb_2014_arm_enabled.patch | patch -p1`

-Compatibility issues should be fixed if a newer version of PolyORB (https://github.com/AdaCore/PolyORB) should be used.
+Compatibility issues are to be checked and fixed if a newer version of PolyORB (https://github.com/AdaCore/PolyORB) should be used.

 ## Deployment